AdaCore/gnatstudio/docs/users_guide/extending.rst

 This is done by the :func:`Hook.run` function.
 It applies to an instance of the :class:`Hook` class and has a variable number of arguments, which must be in the right order and of the right type for that specific type of hook.
-If you're running an action hook, the execution stops as usual as soon as one of the subprograms return a :command:`True` value.
+If you are running an action hook, the execution stops as usual as soon as one of the subprograms return a :command:`True` value.

 The following example shows how to run a simple hook with no parameter and